phronmophobic/blog/markdown/what-is-a-user-interface.md

 The Functional UI Model defines a user interface as the combination of the following two pure functions:

 1. **Event Function** - a pure function which receives the application state and an event and returns data specifying the user's intent (eg. add a new todo item to the todo list).
-This faciliates communication from the user to the application.
+This facilitates communication from the user to the application.
 2. **View Function** - a pure function which receives the relevant application state as an argument and returns data specifying _what_ to draw (how to draw the data will be provided elsewhere).
 This facilitates communication from the application to the user.

 These two functions are the building blocks of user interfaces.
 As a functional UI library, the main goal of membrane is to make it easy to construct these two functions.